tldr-pages/tldr/pages/linux/qm.md

 > Qemu/KVM Virtual Machine Manager.
 > More information: <https://pve.proxmox.com/pve-docs/qm.1.html>.

-- To view a list of VMs:
+- List all virtual machines:

 `qm list`

-- Using an iso file uploaded on the local storage, create a VM with a 4 GB IDE disk on the local-lvm storage:
+- Using an ISO file uploaded on the local storage, create a virtual machine with a 4 GB IDE disk on the `local-lvm` storage:

 `qm create {{100}} -ide0 {{local-lvm:4}} -net0 {{e1000}} -cdrom {{local:iso/proxmox-mailgateway_2.1.iso}}`

-- Show the configuration of VM 100:
+- Show the configuration of a virtual machine, specifying its ID:

 `qm config {{100}}`

-- Start VM 100:
+- Start a specific virtual machine:

 `qm start {{100}}`

-- Send a shutdown request, then wait until the VM is stopped:
+- Send a shutdown request, then wait until the virtual machine is stopped:

 `qm shutdown {{100}} && qm wait {{100}}`

-- Destroy a VM and remove all related resources:
+- Destroy a virtual machine and remove all related resources:

 `qm destroy {{100}} --purge`